 4. Stress interview:

-Very rare, but such interviews are conducted to see how the candidate will be able to react in stress situations and to assess if he will be able to handle crisis at his job.
+Very rare, but such interviews are conducted to see how the candidate will be able to react in stressful situations and to assess if he will be able to handle the crisis at his job.

 The tactics involved include:

 - Completely ignore the candidate by maybe, making a phone call in the middle of the interview.